Los Angeles International Airport: Metro Rail and the LAX Automated People Mover

 The LAX Automated People Mover (APM), currently under construction by LAWA, is a 2+1/4 mi rail line that will connect the terminal area with long- and short-term parking facilities, a connection to the Los Angeles Metro Rail and other transit at the LAX/Metro Transit Center, and a consolidated facility for all airport rental car agencies.

-The APM project is estimated to cost $5.5 billion and is scheduled to begin operation in 2023, with the connection to Metro Rail opening in 2024.
+The APM project is estimated to cost $5.5 billion and is scheduled to begin operation in 2026.

-LAWA does not operate shuttles to get to the Metro K Line; however, one seeking to get to/from LAX and the K Line can travel to Aviation/LAX station on LAWA Route M (Metro Connector), and from there take the C and K Line Link (line 857) to Westchester/Veterans station while the rest of the K Line connecting to the APM is being built.

 Freeways and roads

 LAX's terminals are immediately west of the interchange between Century Boulevard and Sepulveda Boulevard (State Route 1).
 Interstate 405 can be reached to the east via Century Boulevard.
 Interstate 105 is to the south via Sepulveda Boulevard, through the Airport Tunnel that crosses under the airport runways.

 Taxis, ride-share and private shuttles

 Arriving passengers take a shuttle or walk to the LAXit waiting area east of Terminal 1 for taxi or ride-share pickups.
-Taxicab services are operated by nine city-authorized taxi companies and regulated by Authorized Taxicab Supervision Inc. (ATS).
+Taxi services are operated by nine city-authorized taxi companies and regulated by Authorized Taxicab Supervision Inc. (ATS).
 ATS queues up taxis at the LAXit waiting area.

-A number of private shuttle companies also offer limousine and bus services to LAX, including from suburban areas such as Lancaster, Palmdale, and Santa Clarita.
-Bakersfield had a similar service to LAX, but it suspended operations during the 2020 pandemic.
+A number of private shuttle companies also offer limousine and bus services to LAX.